ckeditor/ckeditor4/tests/core/editable/manual/insert.md

 	## Expected

-	There is one red border is on the left to the inserted `div`.
+	There is one red border on the left of inserted `div`.

 	## Unexpected